Department of Chemistry

 Bachelor of Science Degree in Biochemistry

-The Bachelor of Science (B.S.) degree in Biochemistry provides opportunities for preparation for careers in industry, governmental agencies, environmental studies, preprofessional programs, and medical technology, and for graduate study in chemistry or other related fields.
+The Bachelor of Science (B.S.) degree in Biochemistry provides opportunities for preparation for careers in industry, governmental agencies, environmental studies, preprofessional programs, and medical technology, and for graduate study in biochemistry or other related fields.
 It utilizes courses from the Chemistry, Biology, and Physics departments to structure education in all the major aspects of Biochemistry.
+The degree plan, as described below for the B.S. degree in Biochemistry meets the standards for accreditation by the American Society for Biochemistry and Molecular Biology, and graduates earn a degree certified by the professional society.

 Core Curriculum Requirements (42 semester credit hours)